 - Hover over the upper right corner of the graph again and click on the black triangle button one more time.

 Q: I'm interested in watching some videos on Lynda.com, but I'd rather my dean/manager not know that I'm watching all the "Becoming a Songwriter" classes, for example.
 Does my dean/manager automatically see everything I'm watching in Lynda.com?

 A: Yes, your dean/manager has access to your Cornerstone Transcript, and currently all the Lynda.com videos you watch automatically appear on your Transcript.
 If you'd like to still watch Lynda.com videos but not do so through Cornerstone, and you live in Los Angeles, you might be able to access Lynda.com for free via your Los Angeles Public Library Card.

 Q: I watched a lot of Lynda.com videos over the past few weeks, and now my Learner Home page is saying I've accumulated 84 Flex hours.
 Does that mean I'm done with my Flex requirement?

-A: No. At the current time, the number on the Learner Home reflects all Lynda.com videos watched whether they are Flex eligible or not.
+A: No. At the current time, the number on the Learner Home (next to the icon of an hourglass) reflects all Lynda.com videos watched whether they are Flex eligible or not.
 For example, if you are an Accounting instructor and you watched the Lynda.com videos on how to use Facebook, Twitter, and Garage Band, those wouldn't be related to your discipline according to the Flex Matrix, and so they wouldn't be Flex eligible.